DuncanRitchie/blog/src/content/posts/2022/html-elements.md

 	<dt><code>&lt;td&gt;</code></dt>
 	<dd>
 		<p>
-			Yep, on the rare occasion that I make a HTML table, that table has cells.
+			Yep, on the occasion that I make a HTML table, that table has cells.
 		</p>
 	</dd>
 </div>